 Intermediate variables in the calculation of Cohen’s Kappa such as observed accuracy and expected accuracy that are necessary for IRA analysis need to be computed from a measurement of the four types of classification errors: true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN).
 Exactly how these quantities are estimated is an area of open research and discussed extensively in work by Ziyabari et al. (2018).
-We have estimate these quantities using two scoring metrics: Any-overlap (OVLP) scoring and Epoch based scoring (EPOCH).
+We have estimated these quantities using two scoring metrics: Any-overlap (OVLP) scoring and Epoch based (EPOCH) scoring.
 The OVLP method considers a detection as any case of overlap between events.
 In the EPOCH scoring metric, a record gets divided into equally sized subsamples called an “epoch” (defined as 1 second for our analysis) and scoring is performed on each epoch independently.
 Figure 3 compares the functionality of the OVLP and EPOCH methods.
-The Kappa coefficient is calculated using each of these metrics and is cross-tabulated to represent intra-expert and inter-expert analysis for all three seizure sets.
+The Kappa coefficient is calculated using each of these metrics and is cross-tabulated to represent intra-student and inter-expert analysis for all three seizure sets.

 Identification of exact ictal onset and offset can be difficult in some ictal events, especially those which evolve very slowly.
 If the majority of a hypothesis annotation overlaps temporally with a reference annotation, give or take a few seconds at the very beginning and very end of the event, then this should be considered as a detection.
 OVLP addresses this concern by considering any overlap as a detection.
 This is in contrast to EPOCH scoring which evaluates agreement at every second.
-Though EPOCH scoring is not so forgiving of raters over or under annotating events, we have seen that, in comparisons of prolonged events with higher true detection scores (TP and TN), these detection scores will not be overwhelmed by the error scores (FP and FN).
+Though EPOCH scoring is not so forgiving of raters over or under annotating events, we have seen that, in comparisons on prolonged events with higher true detection scores (TP and TN), these detection scores will not be overwhelmed by the error scores (FP and FN).

 It is worth noting that the EPOCH metric is biased towards longer events.
-Annotating the longest seizures will improve the results, but at the same time, early or late onset and offset annotations for events can deteriorate the results.
-Though kappa statistics, including those created using the EPOCH method, are often symmetric, this is not the case when calculated using parameters generated by the OVLP method.
+Annotating the longest seizures will improve the results, through early or late onset and offset annotations can deteriorate the results.
+Though kappa statistics, including those created using the EPOCH method, are always symmetric, this is not the case when calculated using parameters generated by the OVLP method.
 Figure 4 presents an example of a seizure event in which the kappa statistic calculated from parameters generated using the OVLP method will be different depending upon which rater is taken to be the reference.
 In the first case of rater A versus rater B, three hypotheses annotations overlap with the first reference annotation, resulting in a single positive detection on that event.
-In the alternate case with rater B versus rater A shows that a single hypothesis annotation overlaps with three reference annotations, resulting in three positive detections.
+The alternate case of rater B versus rater A shows that a single hypothesis annotation overlaps with three reference annotations, resulting in three positive detections.
 For this reason, we always include full matrices when reporting kappa statistics generated using the OVLP method.

 Results

-<here>In this section, we present results on a series of experiments designed to optimize and evaluate each stage of processing.
-We used s subset of TUH-EEG for these experiments.
+Performance of student raters on each of the three test sets was evaluated by comparing directly, annotations created by each student rater to those created by expert raters and by comparing aggregate-standard annotations created through student rater discussion to gold-standard neurologist annotations.
+In each set, any discrepancies seen between individual student annotators compared to gold-standard annotations are not reflected in aggregate-standard vs gold-standard comparisons; indicating the importance of discussion in the method for generation of high-quality annotations proposed herein.

 Temple University IRA Ser (TUSZ-IRA)